Tao Xie, MD, PhD

 Assistant Professor of Neurology

-In his clinical research, Dr. Xie studies the effectiveness of deep brain stimulation for the treatment of various movement disorders.
-He is actively involved in clinical trials for Parkinson’s disease, PSP and HD.
-His laboratory research is focused on identifying and characterizing genes related to Parkinson's disease and dopaminergic neuron degeneration.
+In his clinical research, Dr. Xie studies the effectiveness of deep brain stimulation for the treatment of PD, tremor, and dystonia, and the use of DaTscan in the differential diagnosis of Parkinsonian syndrome.
+He is also actively involved in clinical trials for PD, PSP, dystonia, SCA6 and HD.

 Dr. Xie is a physician in the University of Chicago Center for Parkinson's Disease and Movement Disorders.
 Dedicated as a Center for Advanced Research by the American Parkinson Disease Association, this multidisciplinary center combines clinical expertise with state-of-the-art therapies and groundbreaking research.